sagieppel/Detecting-and-segmenting-and-classifying-materials-inside-vessels-in-images-using-convolutional-net/Readme.md

 ## Hardware
 For using the [trained net](), no specific hardware is needed, but the net will run much faster on Nvidia GPU.

-For training the net an Nvidia GPU is needed (the net was trained on Titan XT, and also on RTX 2070 with similar results)
+For training the net an Nvidia GPU is needed (the net was trained on Titan XP, and also on RTX 2070 with similar results)

 ## Software:
 This network was run with Python 3.7 [Anaconda](https://www.anaconda.com/download/) with  [Pytorch 1](https://pytorch.org/) and OpenCV packages.